Joeytanwt/Webscraping_Portfolio/README.md

 # Web Scraping Portfolio
 This portfolio showcases Python-based web scraping projects, demonstrating techniques to extract and process data from different types of websites.
-Each project focuses on a unique challenge, such as table extraction, pagination handling, and data storage.

 ## Project 1
 Scraping a table from a static webpage